GENDER AFFIRMATION SURGERY

 What is the result of phalloplasty?

-You will have to do a relative rest, that is, you can take short walks, but you should avoid efforts and you should not overload your legs, so that you could have a great recovery.
+You should have relative rest, meaning you can take short walks, but you should avoid exertion and not overload your legs, so that you could have a great recovery.

-If the microsurgical flap technique has been used in your phalloplasty, you must keep the wrist of the donor arm elevated and you will wear a compression garment on the arm.
+If a microsurgical flap technique was used in your phalloplasty, you should keep the wrist of the donor arm elevated and wear a compression garment on the arm.

-It is very important you do not miss any visits after your surgery.
-The treatment will be personalized depending on each case and the technique used.
-The external points of the genital area will fall on their own.
+Do not to miss any visits after surgery.
+Wound care will be personalised according to each case and technique used.
+External stitches in the genital area will fall out on their own.